 Buddhism and Traditional Chinese Medicine | TCM

-In addition to, for instance, Taoism and Confucianism, Buddhism had and still has a profound influence on Chinese society and culture, including Traditional Chinese Medicine (TCM).
+In addition to, for instance, Taoism and Confucianism, Buddhism had and still has a profound influence on Chinese society and Traditional Chinese Medicine (TCM).

 The Buddhist religion and philosophy entered China in the first two centuries CE and gradually blended with Taoist and Confucian practices.
 In China, Buddhism got its own flavor becoming so-called Mahayana Buddhism (as opposed to Theravada Buddhism), which later branched in additional Buddhist lineages, such as Zen Buddhism (Chan Buddhism).
 Today, Buddhism is the most important religion in China.

-Buddhist meditation techniques, such as Vipassana, Samatha, and Metta meditation, are among the practices that integrated into Chinese medicine.
+Buddhist meditation techniques, such as Vipassana Meditation, Samatha Meditation, and Metta Meditation, are among the practices that blended into TCM.
 Meditation is seen as preventive but also as curative medicine and it naturally fitted into medical practices.
-Quieting the mind and breath control is considered a therapeutic practice to obtain spiritual uplifting, health and longevity.
+Quieting the mind and practicing breath control is considered a therapeutic practice to obtain spiritual uplifting, health, and longevity.

-Moreover, Buddhist approach to health takes the position that mental well-being is a precondition for physical health, sometimes even to the extreme of claiming that illness is a mental construct.
-In any case, recognizing that the mind (thoughts and emotions) plays a major role in influencing, maintaining or regaining physical health is one of the key principals in TCM also.
+Moreover, the Buddhist approach to health takes the position that mental wellbeing is a precondition for physical health, sometimes even to the extreme of claiming that illness is a mental construct.
+In any case, recognizing that the mind (thoughts and emotions) plays a major role in influencing, maintaining, or regaining physical health is likewise one of the key principals in TCM.

 Related Articles